Preview Changes will not be visible to customers until published.

 When A document is sent then Send invoice automatically

-7. Under Invoice Required, select Yes or No -- if "Yes" then an advisor much attach an invoice when using that Engagement.
+7. Under Invoice Required, select Yes or No -- if "Yes" then an advisor must attach an invoice when using that Engagement.

 8. Under Service Descriptions, select which descriptions of service will be available to the advisor when using the engagement.
 If no descriptions are selected, all descriptions will be available.